 Until my father was alive, I always got what I want.
 Not materialistically.
 Our family was infected with poverty.
 There were days we didn’t have food to eat and slept by drinking rice water.
 Anyways, leaving that aside, when I say I always got what I want, I always got the love, affection and attention I needed from my father.
 He was a strong man with a stern face.
 He was so to my siblings but when it was about me his heart always melted.
 Because of him I had the chance to learn harmonium, kathak, travel out of state to attend Children’s dance festival.
 Upon discovering my gift for writing I even competed for the National level Balashree award.
 I got to travel to Delhi for that, something that none of my other siblings had done by then.
 Even though we lacked financial support, I received moral support in abundance from him.

 My father was the man I would look up to.
 He would always give me the positive push to do my best.
 After he passed away, it was poverty who pushed all of us the hard way to do better in life.
-After he was gone, I had a loss of identity and value for myself.
+I had a loss of identity and value for myself after he was gone.
 I didn’t realise it then but it struck me real hard now.

 It feels as if I had 2 parts to my life until this point of awareness.
 Before Pappa and After Pappa.

 Before Pappa is the phase where I received Acceptance, Acknowledgement, Appreciation in plenty.
-After Pappa was the phase I was generously pouring out and desperately looking for it on the outside.
+After Pappa was the phase I was generously pouring out and desperately looking for it from the outside.

 Until the point of awareness.

 Acceptance, Acknowledgement, Appreciation: these 3 A’s had a different meaning before.
-I believed I should accept people the way they are, with all their flaws, their yins and yangs.
-I should acknowledge their actions and good will.
+My belief was to accept people the way they are, with all their flaws, their yins and yangs.
+Their actions and good will should be acknowledged.
 I should be appreciative for the efforts that they put in.
 AND I expected this same attitude of mine to be reciprocated.
 I wanted others to accept me the way I’m.
 Acknowledge my work, my actions, my feelings, my advice.
-I seeked appreciation for the love, compassion and empathy that I would give out in plenty.
+I was seeking appreciation for the love, compassion and empathy that I would give out in plenty.
 (P.S.
 My First love language is Words of Affirmations.)